Note: Prior to January 2022, the name of this program was Land Surveying Technician.

 A surveyor enjoys diverse responsibilities as part of his or her everyday routine.
 Many surveying technicians work outside collecting data, establishing control points, and determining boundary locations.
 Others work inside an engineering office helping with site design activities and developing plans while using the field data.

-Graduates of Land Surveying Technology program earn an Associate of Applied Science degree.
+Graduates of the Surveying and Mapping program earn an Associate of Applied Science degree.
 Coursework includes operating state-of-the-art surveying equipment and computer software, in conjunction with understanding the fundamentals of civil engineering and site design.
 Students also gain specialized knowledge of boundary resolution, survey history, geographic information systems (GIS), and global positioning systems (GPS).

-Graduates of the Land Surveying Technology program are prepared to take the National Society of Professional Surveyors Certified Survey Technician (NSPS CST) Level II exam and enter the workforce as a surveying technician.
+Graduates of the Surveying and Mapping program are prepared to take the National Society of Professional Surveyors Certified Survey Technician (NSPS CST) Level II exam and enter the workforce as a surveying technician.